Galapagos AdventureTwo departure dates available

 - Charter flight from Baltra to San Isabela

-- Charter flight from Isabela to San Cristobal (charted flight price total included is $480, but well worth it to avoid the boats between islands!)
+- Charter flight from Isabela to San Cristobal (charter flight price total included is $480, but well worth it to avoid the boats between islands!)

 - Scheduled flight from San Cristobal back to Quito